nationalarchives/engineering-handbook/docs/technology/frontend/javascript.md

     1. Babel SHOULD use the `@babel/preset-env` preset
     1. JavaScript COULD be transpiled with [Webpack](https://webpack.js.org/)
     1. The version of NodeJS MUST be 18 or above
-    1. The version of NodeJS SHOULD be 20 or above
+    1. The version of NodeJS SHOULD be 22 or above
     1. The version of NodeJS SHOULD be a [LTS release](https://nodejs.org/en/about/previous-releases)
-    1. The version of NodeJS MUST be managed with [nvm](https://github.com/nvm-sh/nvm) and a `.nvmrc` file in the root of the project
+    1. The version of NodeJS MUST be managed with [nvm](https://github.com/nvm-sh/nvm) and a [`.nvmrc` file](#nvm) in the root of the project
 1. **Style/linting**
     1. JavaScript MUST be linted with [ESLint](#eslint)
     1. ESLint MUST extend `eslint:recommended`